Welcome to my Writing & Creativity Blog!

 Happy to see you made it.
 Come on in and let me tell you a bit about us and show you around.
 Then feel free to kick your shoes off, put your feet up and catch up on the latest posts and happenings, enjoy a story or two and get acquainted with a few of my teddy bear creations and story friends.

-By way of introduction, I am retired following disability for a progressively degenerative joint and disc disease, and tend to set off metal detectors wherever I go.
+By way of introduction, I am retired following disability for a progressively degenerative joint and disc disease.
+Metal detectors tremble at my approach.
 When not busy writing stories with Little Red Bear, I make collector teddy bears, primarily low to mid-price range to encourage new adult collectors.
 All the bears you see on the Teddy Bear Gallery page have been made entirely by me, and all the mohair bears are handsewn.
 Been doing it for a little over twenty years now.

 Many bears are in collectors homes now, all over the world from Australia to England to Russia.
 In addition to bears, I also make old-fashioned Raggedy Dolls, restore vintage Cabbage Patch Kid Dolls, make artisan style Wire-Wrapped Sea Glass and Healing Stone Jewelry Pendants for adults, and other things as inspiration strikes.